massalabs/massa-docs/index.rst

 - :ref:`Massa's smart-contracts <web3-dev-sc>` will get you through the various steps needed to compile and send smart-contracts to the Massa blockchain.
-- :ref:`Massa's decentralized web <web3-decentralized-web>` will show you how Massa blockchain can be used to host decentralized websites.
+- :ref:`Massa's decentralized web <general-thyra>` will show you how Massa blockchain can be used to host decentralized websites.
 - :ref:`massa-web3 <web3-massa-web3>` is a collection of useful resources for the frontend development of your decentralized application.